 Where to eat authentic pasta?

-If you want to eat real Italian pasta, you’ve got to options: invite some Italians to your place to cook it for you or visit one of the restaurants frequented by locals.
-I’ve noted down some recommendations which some of my friends gave me:
+If you want to eat real Italian pasta, you’ve got two options: invite some Italians to your place to cook it for you or visit one of the restaurants frequented by locals.
+I’ve noted down some recommendations that some of my friends gave me:

 Settimio al Pelligrino (via del Pellegrino 117) Family-owned restaurant.
 You must ring the doorbell to enter.
 Homemade Roman dishes.
 Every Thursday mamma makes pillow-like gnocchi.

 Agustarello – (Via Giovanni Branca 98 in Testaccio) Probably the best Carbonara in Rome.
 The rigatoni con pajata and amatriciana are also very good.
 It’s also one of the best spots for traditional dishes in Rome.